All Episodes

 So they had to go along with this for a while to make it look like they're seriously looking at it.

-I'm I'm sure I'm sure they did.
+I'm sure they did.

 Never.

-And we learned yesterday, of course, there were not going to be any charges uh filed against Lewandowski.
+And we learned yesterday, of course, there were not going to be any charges filed against Lewandowski.

-The key to me when the state attorney made mention of the fact that Michelle Fields touched Trump when it was over, when everybody was making the way out, and that that is when Lewandowski did what he did.
+But really the key, if you ask me, and I know these things because my dad was a lawyer, the key to me, when the state attorney made mention of the fact that Michelle Fields touched Trump when it was over, when everybody was making their way out, and that is when Lewandowski did what he did.

-And so she's not actually blamed here, per se, in a criminal sense, of course, but he's just detailing why his office is not gonna charge here because they can't get a con They do not want to go to trial.
+And so she's not actually blamed here, per se, in a criminal sense, of course, but he's just detailing why his office is not going to charge here because they can't get a conviction.

-On on This is absurd anyway, that this was battery.
+This is absurd anyway, that this was battery.

 In my humble estimation.